AaryaButolia11/AaryaButolia11/README.md

 # 💫 About Me:

+### Computer Science undergraduate specializing in AI & ML at VIT Bhopal, with hands-on experience building ML-powered full-stack applications.
+Skilled in Python, Flask, cloud platforms, and predictive modeling, with a strong interest in scalable systems and real-world problem solving.

 🌍 I'm based in India<br>🖥️ See my portfolio at Portfolio<br>✉️ You can contact me at aaryabutolia@gmail.com<br>🧠 I'm currently learning AI/ML<br>👥 I'm looking to collaborate on ML Projects<br>